MorganMureithi/The-Solar-Advantage/README.md

 **Methodology**

-Determined electricty prodution in the Main grid through aggegate prodcution per hour,from midnight to 11:59hrs Also,determined power consumption by aggregating consumption as influnced by demand.
+Determined electricty prodution in the Main grid through aggegate prodcution per hour,from midnight 0000hrs to 2300hrs Also,determined power consumption by aggregating consumption as influnced by demand.
+That is,Solar generetd and Electricty consumption.
+From these established metrics,we establish the amount of Elcetricty this cosnumer will purchase from the Electricty provider, both hourly and in aggregateto offset the insufficient production from Solar.

 This is a Cost Analysis of using Solar energy vis-a-vis buying Electricity from the Main Power Grid.